Job Search in 2004· Updated: · 8 min read

 If you consider it, there are several possible solutions for the different tools.
 Let me outline one solution for Mac OS X and one for Windows/Outlook.

-Mac OS XScripting and the integration of certain OS level services like Address Book make almost everything possible.#
+Scripting and the integration of certain OS level services like Address Book make almost everything possible.

 With the intended tool being a hub in the center, you’d gather all necessary information from the peers, ideally through some kind of linking and not blunt copying.